-Making a Louisiana Healthcare Power of Attorney
+What is a Louisiana Medical Power of Attorney?

 The individual granting control is known as the "principal," while the individual or entity receiving authority is known as the "agent."
 Suited for Louisiana residents, our Power of Attorney for health care is made for use in East Baton Rouge Parish County, Jefferson Parish County, Orleans Parish County, and in every other county or municipality in the state.
 All Louisiana Healthcare PoA forms from Rocket Lawyer can be modified to address your particular circumstances.
 Making this essential legal document will provide proof to healthcare institutions and other parties that your representative(s) can act in your interest when you are not able.